 If you are applying for a student loan, there are federal and provincial grants for students with disabilities.
 The Canada Student Grants program may cover a portion ($1200) of the cost of your assessment, a $2000 grant per loan year to help meet your education costs, and up to $8000 per loan year to help with assistive services/equipment.
 The Alberta Grant for Students With Disabilities offers up to $3000 per loan year to assist with assistive services/equipment.

 I do not bill my clients for missed appointments, but please provide as much notice as possible if you must reschedule your appointment.

 Protecting Your Privacy

-The information you provide a psychologist during the course of assessment is confidential with exceptions as mandated by law (i.e., "duty to report" when a minor is in need of protection; when disclosure is necessary to prevent immediate and grave harm to your life, someone else's life, or public safety; or if your file was subpoenaed).
+The information you provide a psychologist during the course of assessment is confidential with exceptions as mandated by law (i.e., "duty to report" when a minor is in need of protection; when disclosure is necessary to prevent immediate and grave harm to your life, someone else's life, or public safety; or if your file is subpoenaed).

 Contact with others involved in your care (e.g., physician) will be discussed with you in advance and is only done with your written consent.